 (4) It shall be a condition of any license issued with an Ignition Interlock Restriction, that the operator notify any other person who rents, leases, loans, or permits him to operate a motor vehicle during his employment, or otherwise, of the Ignition Interlock Restriction.

 (5) Before receiving a license or having licensure privileges restored, any individual to whom an Ignition Interlock Restriction applies shall execute a form, promulgated by the Registrar, which clearly indicates the penalties for violating the laws and regulations pertaining to Ignition Interlock Devices.
-The form shall be signed by the individual under the pains and penalties of perjury, and notarized.
+The form shall be signed by the individual under the pains and penalties of perjury.
 The form shall also require the individual to list each and every licensed driver in the household.

-(6) Each such person listed pursuant to 540 CMR 25.08(5) shall execute, under the pains and penalties of perjury, a notarized statement that he understands that the individual to whom the Ignition Interlock Restriction applies must not operate any vehicle without an Ignition Interlock Device, and that blowing into the device on behalf of any IID-restricted driver is punishable by incarceration.
+(6) Each such person listed pursuant to 540 CMR 25.08(5) shall execute, under the pains and penalties of perjury, a statement that he understands that the individual to whom the Ignition Interlock Restriction applies must not operate any vehicle without an Ignition Interlock Device, and that blowing into the device on behalf of any IID-restricted driver is punishable by incarceration.
 The Registrar, in her discretion, may also list other applicable penalties on this acknowledgement.

 (7) The Registrar shall apply an Ignition Interlock Restriction code to the license, permit, or right to operate of anyone subject to the terms and conditions of 540 CMR 25.00, signifying that the operator is only licensed to operate motor vehicles that have an Ignition Interlock Device installed.

 (8) In all cases in which an operator must have an Ignition Interlock Device as a condition of hardship, the requirement shall remain in effect for the balance of the revocation or suspension.
-Once the period of hardship restriction has ended, the operator may apply for full license reinstatement absent the hardship hours restriction, however the Ignition Interlock Restriction shall remain in effect for no less than two years thereafter.
+Once the period of hardship restriction has ended, the operator may apply for full license reinstatement absent the hardship hours restriction, however the Ignition Interlock Restriction shall remain in effect for no less than two years thereafter if required by G.L. c.
+90, § 24 1/2.

 (9) In cases in which an Ignition Interlock Device is required by 540 CMR 25.00, and a person does not seek or is not granted a Hardship License, the operator will be subject to the requirements of 540 CMR 25.00 upon reinstatement for no less than a two-year period.
+This requirement shall not apply to persons reinstating their license following a first conviction or program assignment pursuant to G.L. c.
+90, § 24(1)(c) or § 24D.

 (10) An operator subject to the Ignition Interlock Restriction who lives in or moves to another state or jurisdiction may participate in the Massachusetts IID program as an out-of-state resident.
 If the operator demonstrates successful completion of the Massachusetts IID program, he may apply to have the Ignition Interlock Restriction removed.